macvk/dnsleaktest/README.md

-# dnsleaktest
+# Dns Leak Test
-Are your DNS queries leaking outside your VPN?
-Do you know your external IP?
-Do you know your ASN?
-The test will show you.
+The test shows DNS leaks and your external IP.

 ## How to install & use